MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-maintain.md

 The **Maintenance Ledger Entries** page opens showing the entries that make up the amount in the **Maintenance** field.

-## To view or print maintenance costs for multiple fixed assets
+## <a name="to-view-or-print-maintenance-costs-for-multiple-fixed-assets"></a>To view or print maintenance costs for multiple fixed assets

 In the **Maintenance - Analysis** report, you can select to see maintenance based on one, two, or three maintenance codes for a specified date or period.
 You can see the total of all selected assets or a total for each asset.